voriux/chrome-mink-driver/README.md

 |------------------|---------------------|-------------------------------|
 | socketTimeout    | int, default: 10    | Connection timeout in seconds |

-## Rendering PDF
+## Rendering PDF and Screenshots

-Despite the Mink functionality the driver supports printing PDF pages.
+Despite the Mink functionality the driver supports printing PDF pages or capturing a screenshot.

 Usage: